realprocrastinator/dimy-project/final-pre/AssignmentReport.md

 -  `Dimy.py`: The entrance of the whole front-end system
    -  The main entry of the program implements several bootstrap functions and the user command parser.

-## Tradeoffs
+## Trade-offs

 The main challenges are:

 - Since we have several threads running in the background, preventing them from facing raise conditions is not quite easy.
-Also to achieve the synchronisation, we used the `lock` and `conditional variable` which can potentially introduce performance overhead.
+Also, to achieve the synchronization, we used the `lock` and `conditional variable` which can potentially introduce performance overhead.
 - Since client applications are broadcasting messages, which means they will receive the message that is sent from themselves as well.
-To avoid reconstructing their own EphID, we store the hashtag that clients have sent as a hash table.
+To avoid reconstructing their own EphID, we store the hash tag that clients have sent as a hash table.
 So the EphID will only be reconstructed if they are not in that local cache.
 However, this requires extra memory usage.

 <div style="page-break-after: always; break-after: page;"></div>

-## Dinary
+## Diary

 ### Contribution